Stichting-CROW/dashboarddeelmobiliteit-docs/src/content/docs/api_docs/available_vehicles/index.md

 Het attribuut `is_disabled` is `true` als de fiets niet beschikbaar is voor gebruik, bijvoorbeeld als het voertuig is gekenmerkt als defect.

+## Example script: Get vehicles in your municipality

+We want to offer the best possible performance, therefor there're no filtering operations available in the API itself.
+Any user of this API can filter the data themselves however they'd like (for example: filter by operator, modality or geographic location).

+Here is a working example script written in Python, that shows you how to filter by municipality/area: https://gist.github.com/sven4all/2b69fc2dc08e624171235e21ce360aab

 ## More information

 Do you have any questions on how to use the API, feel free to contact info@dashboarddeelmobiliteit.nl